 *Note: This blog will focus on the general descriptions of what the main types of loans offer.
 For detailed descriptions and finding out which is best for you and your financial situation, speak to your lending professional.
 If you want a recommendation for a lender, call your real estate agent and find out who they recommend.

 Adjustable-rate mortgages (also called ARMs, floating-rate or variable-rate mortgages) have an interest rate that is tied to the benchmark rate (aka prime rate) created by the lender.
 This means that the rate can go up or down depending on the changes in the prime rate.
 ARMs are determined by two numbers: the first is the number of years the introductory rate is locked in for.
 The second number is how often the rate adjusts.
-For example, a 7/1 means the loan rate is fixed for 7 years, then it adjust every year after that.
+For example, a 7/1 means the loan rate is fixed for 7 years, then it adjusts every year after that.

 The most prevalent government mortgages are Veterans Affairs (VA) and Federal Housing Administration (FHA) loans.
 FHA loans are geared toward first-time home buyers, offering lower down payments than conventional loans.
 This article helps provide information about how much down payment you need with certain loans.
 VA loans can offer up to 100% financing and lower interest rates for military and former military.
 Speak to your lender about VA loan eligibility and rates.